ucsb-cs16/w24/syllabus.md

 <p>There are five components to this course, each of which has a special job to do:</p>
 <ul>
   <li><strong>(1) Reading</strong>—Between each class, you'll have reading to do in the textbook.
-There is too much information you need to learn in this course for you to get all of it in lecture, so the readings are essential.
-I'll be updating the zyBook so that the readings for each week are clearly labelled with the week in which they should be completed.<br />
+There is too much information you need to learn in this course for you to get all of it in lecture, so the readings are essential.<br />
     <br />
   </li>
-  <li><strong>(2) zyBooks PAs/CAs/LAs</strong>
+  <li><strong>(2) zyBooks PAs/CAs/Labs</strong>

-    <br />The PAs/CAs/LAs in zyBooks are there to help make sure that you understood the reading, and to give you immediate practice with what you are reading.
-The PAs/CAs/LAs for each
-    week should be completed by the end of that week.
+    <br />The PAs/CAs/Labs in zyBooks are there to help make sure that you understood the reading, and to give you immediate practice with what you are reading.
+The PAs/CAs, also called zyBooks activities, for each week should be completed by the end of Friday that week.
 Late submissions will not be considered.
 If you fall behind, come for help as soon as possible, as the material gets more challenging.
     <br />
 <br />
   </li>

-  <li><strong>(3) Programming Assignments (Labs)</strong>—Programming assignments (also called labs) are given once a week, and are typically assigned every Wednesday in your lab
+  <li><strong>(3) Programming Assignments</strong> — Programming assignments are given once a week.
-  sessions.
 You may work on them during closed labs and plan to finish the assignment on your own time outside of lab.
-You should however, read the assignment and attempt the parts that you *can* do with little assistance as soon as the assignment is released.
-The assumption is that you at the very least read the assignment during your lab section.
-When permitted, you are encouraged to use pair programming, but please read the collaboration policy for each lab.
-Some labs have to be completed individually.<br />
+You should however, read the assignment and attempt the parts that you *can* do with little assistance as soon as the assignment is released. <br />
     <br />
   </li>
   <li><strong>(4) Lectures</strong>—Learning is something that you do as a student, not something that is &quot;done to you&quot; by a teacher.
 Therefore most of the learning you will do in this course takes place when you are actively involved in doing something challenging (i.e., during the homework assignments and labs).
 Most of the information you will need to do those assignments will come from the reading. <br />